PhD Research Fellow in Pharmacognosy

 - The Master’s thesis must have the grade B or better in the Norwegian educational system

-- Fluent oral and written communication skills in English and a Scandinavian language, http://www.mn.uio.no/english/research/phd/application/application.html
+- Fluent oral and written communication skills in English: http://www.mn.uio.no/english/research/phd/application/application.html

 Personal suitability will be taken into consideration.